garrandall/popular-music-data/tracks/divided-hearts-kim-carnes.md

 And we are left with our divided hearts, oh

 A standing conversation
-Down at the Pink CafÃ©
+Down at the Pink Café
 You tellin' me you got reason
 But I just can't hear a single word you say
 Flashback, flashback